Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories: Combinatorial and algebraic setup

 If $A$ is a twisted algebra, we say an FB-submodule $G \subset A$ \strong{generates} $A$ if the induced morphism $F_\tau G \to A$ is surjective; $A$ is \strong{finitely generated} if it has a finite-dimensional generating module $G$.
 A \strong{presentation} of a twisted algebra $A$ by generators and relations formally consists of a coequalizer diagram

 where $G$ and $R$ are FB-modules of generators and relations, respectively, and $r:F_\tau R \to F_\tau G$ is an FB-module homomorphism \cite[\S5.4]{Riehl}.
-By the adjunction, it suffices to provide a homomorphism $R \to U_\tau F_\tau G$, i.e.~to describe the relators of $A$ as words in $G$.
+By the adjunction, it suffices to provide a homomorphism $R \to U_\tau F_\tau G$, i.e.~to describe the relators of $A$ as linear combinations of words in $G$.

 Informally, to prove finite generation, it's enough to provide a finite number of elements whose closure under multiplication and $S_n$-action is all of $A$.
 However, to provide a full description of a presentation, one must also understand the $S_n$-action on the generators.
 To show that $A$ is presented by a generating set $G$ with relations $R$, it is enough to show that $A$ is generated by $G$ and that every product of elements of $G$ can be reduced to a basis element of $A$ via the relators.